iwonder77/dino-nameplate/README.md

-# Museum Touch Interactive System
+# Dino Nameplate

+## Overview

-A capacitive touch sensing system for the Rise of the Giants exhibit at Thanksgiving Point, featuring custom baseline tracking and signal optimization for thick dielectric overlays.
+The capacitive touch sensing firmware for the Supersaurus nameplate of the Rise of the Giants exhibit at Thanksgiving Point.
+Features a custom MPR121 class, extended from [Adafruit's MPR121 Library](https://github.com/adafruit/Adafruit_MPR121), that configures baseline tracking registers, applies ema filtering to ensure touch events are detected with thick acrylic overlays, and has additional logic that triggers video and sound playback.

 ## Hardware Components